How to register

 Check out these new videos made in collaboration with our partners, The Story Museum, providing tips and inspiration for your own storytelling sessions.

-Our fabulous new Event Kit, written and designed in collaboration with Walker Books is a comprehensive pack that gives you everything you need to run a simple event based on A Midsummer Night's Dream.
+Our fabulous Event Kits, written and designed in collaboration with Walker Books are comprehensive packs that give you everything you need to run a simple event.
+Choose from A Midsummer Night's Dream or The Tempest.
 Select the activities you would like to use and plan a craft, storytelling or quiz session.

 Find out more: Videos